Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:preliminary}, we introduce the AR approximation results for both general non-stationary time series and locally stationary time series.
 In Section \ref{sec:test}, we test the stability of the AR approximation using $\mathcal{L}^2$ statistics of the estimated AR coefficient functions for locally stationary time series.
-A multiplier bootstrapping procedure is proposed and theoretically verified for practical implementation.
+A multiplier bootstrap procedure is proposed and theoretically verified for practical implementation.
 In Section \ref{sec_application}, we provide one important application of our AR approximation theory in optimal forecasting of locally stationary time series.
 In Section \ref{sec:simu}, we use extensive Monte Carlo simulations to verify the accuracy and power of our proposed methodologies.
 In Section \ref{sec:realdata}, we conduct analysis on a financial real data set using our proposed methods.
-Technical proofs are deferred to the supplementary material. {\bf Convention}.
-Throughout the paper, we will consistently use the following notation.
-For a matrix $Y$ or vector $\bm{y},$ we use $Y^*$ and $\bm{y}^*$ to stand for their transposes.
-For a random variable $x$ and some constant $q\ge 1,$ denote by $\|x \|_q=(\mathbb{E}|x|^q)^{1/q}$ its $L^q$ norm.
-For two sequences of real numbers $\{a_n\}$ and $\{b_n\},$ the notation $a_n=O(b_n)$ means that $|a_n| \leq C|b_n|$ for some finite constant $C>0,$ and $a_n=o(b_n)$ means that $|a_n| \leq c_n |b_n|$ for some positive sequence $c_n \downarrow 0$ as $n \rightarrow \infty.$ For a sequence of random variables $\{x_n\}$ and positive real values $\{a_n\},$ we use the notation $x_{n}=O_{\mathbb{P}}(a_n)$ to state that $x_n/a_n$ is stochastically bounded.
+Technical proofs are deferred to the supplementary material \cite{DZ2supp}. {\bf Convention}.
+Throughout the paper, we will consistently use the following notations.
+For a matrix $Y$ or vector $\bm{y},$ we use $Y^*$ and $\bm{y}^*$ to stand for their transposes. {For a scalar or vector $\bm{z}=(z_1, \cdots, z_p)^* \in \mathbb{R}^p,$ we use $| \bm{z} |=\sqrt{\sum_{j=1}^p z_j^2}$ to denote its $\ell_2$ (Euclidean) norm.
+For a random variable or vector $x$ and some constant $q\ge 1,$ denote by $\|x \|_q=(\mathbb{E}|x|^q)^{1/q}$ its $L^q$ norm.} For two sequences of real numbers $\{a_n\}$ and $\{b_n\},$ $a_n=O(b_n)$ means that $|a_n| \leq C|b_n|$ for some finite constant $C>0,$ and $a_n=o(b_n)$ means that $|a_n| \leq c_n |b_n|$ for some positive sequence $c_n \downarrow 0$ as $n \rightarrow \infty.$ For a sequence of random variables $\{x_n\}$ and positive real values $\{a_n\},$ we use the notation $x_{n}=O_{\mathbb{P}}(a_n)$ to state that $x_n/a_n$ is stochastically bounded.
 Similarly, we use the notation $x_n=o_{\mathbb{P}}(a_n)$ to say that $x_n/a_n$ converges to 0 in probability.
 Moreover, we use the notation $x_n=O_{\ell^q}(a_n)$ to state that $x_n/a_n$ is bounded in $L^q$ norm; that is, $\|x_n/a_n\|_q\le C$ for some finite constant $C$.
 Similarly, we can define $ x_n=o_{\ell^q}(a_n)$.
 We will always use $C$ as a genetic positive and finite constant independent of $n$ whose value may change from line to line.